ChHarding/TouchTerrain_for_CAGEO/ReadMe.md

-* importedGPX: Array of GPX file paths that are to be plotted on the model
+* importedGPX: list of GPX file paths that are to be plotted on the model (default: null)
-* gpxPathHeight: Currently we plot the GPX path by simply adjusting the raster elevation at the specified lat/lon, therefore this is in meters.
-Negative numbers are ok and put a dent in the mdoel
+* gpxPathHeight: (default 40) Drape GPX path by adjusting the raster elevation by this value in meters at the specified lat/lon.
+Negative numbers will create a dent.
-* gpxPixelsBetweenPoints:  GPX Files can have a lot of points.
-This argument controls how many pixel distance there should be between points, effectively causing fewing lines to be drawn.
+* gpxPixelsBetweenPoints:  (default 20) Controls how many pixel distance there should be between points, effectively causing fewing lines to be drawn.
 A higher number will create more space between lines drawn on the model and can have the effect of making the paths look a bit cleaner at the expense of less precision
-* gpxPathThickness: Stack paralell lines on either side of primary line to create thickness.
-A setting of 1 probably looks the best
+* gpxPathThickness: (default: 5) Stacks that number of parallel lines on either side of primary line to create thickness.